Industry News

 The key messages define what you want to convey.
 The brand image and visual identity must be respected.

-The brand guidelines can also be specified to guide the creative process.
+The brand guidelines can also be specified to guide the creative work.

-Finally, the deliverables, schedule and budget frame production.
+Finally, the deliverables, schedule and budget frame the production.

-In a communications agency brief example, clarity is essential.
+In a communication agency brief example, clarity is essential.

-The agency must quickly understand the expectations in order to propose an appropriate response.
+The agency must quickly understand the expectations in order to offer a suitable response.

 A vague brief produces ineffective results.
-A structured brief makes it easier to take into account the issues and produce relevant content.
+A structured brief makes it easier to take into account the issues at stake and produce relevant content.

 Simple creative brief example